zyllian/webdog/site/pages/docs/templates.md

 when you create your site, a file at `templates/base.tera` will be created, acting as the default base template for all pages.

-## base template variables

-a great deal of information is given to templates used as bases, such as:

-### `title`

-the page's title. used to set the page's title in the head, though this will no longer be needed in a future update.

-### `head`

-html code which must be written to the head using the safe filter. will be removed in a future update.

-### `scripts`

-a list of extra scripts to apply to the page. will be removed in a future update.

-### `styles`

-a list of extra stylesheets to apply to the page. will be removed in a future update.

-### `page`

-html code for the page. must be rendered to the page using the safe filter.

 ## base template blocks

 all base templates should include a block named `content`. this will be used in other templates, particularly resource templates, to render to the correct location on the page.